 As in the Conservative movement, I aim to strike a careful balance between tradition and change.

-I am especially influenced by the spiritual and mystical aspects of Judaism - the Kabbala and the Chasidic dimension.
+I am especially influenced by the spiritual and mystical aspects of Judaism - the Kabbalah and Chasidic dimensions.